Introduction

 - Implementing thorough policies and procedures

 As highlighted by the Bureau of Labor Statistics, the top 10 percent of database administrators earn upwards of $157,710 annually, underscoring the value of this expertise.
-In addition to technical skills, strong analytical and problem-solving capabilities are crucial for effectively addressing challenges.
+In addition to technical skills, are crucial for effectively addressing challenges.
 Communication skills are equally crucial, as DBAs must cooperate with IT professionals and stakeholders to align management practices with organizational objectives.

 - Identifying user needs